jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

         // Required since the table name differs from the class name config.TableName("Users");

-        // required since we use a auto incremented column as PK. config.Key(x => x.Id).AutoIncrement();
+        // required since we use an auto incremented column as PK. config.Key(x => x.Id).AutoIncrement();

         // Optional, but added to show how.
 Read more later.